Karthikeyan1508/MARVEL--Batch-4/Level-2.md

 Serverless refers to a cloud computing model where developers build and run applications without managing the underlying infrastructure, such as servers, storage, or networking.
 In a serverless architecture, cloud providers (like AWS, Google Cloud, Azure) automatically handle the server management tasks, including provisioning, scaling, and maintenance.

+Vercel allows developers to deploy backend logic using serverless functions.
+These functions act as the backend of an application, but they run in a serverless environment managed by Vercel.

 ![image](https://github.com/user-attachments/assets/84333aaf-0efe-430a-bdf9-7e44e0aa4ff0)

 ***